Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 • thromboembolism;

-Do they join the army?
+Do they take you into the army?

 Useful video